 The chart has seven letters (GOS-3P RE) in the upper right corner.
 I developed it to describe a process for defining big problems like the three listed above.
-I use them in supporting the never doubt group idea with steps that mean something in the immediate sense, that can be put to practical use today, and to share or join with others on a similar path.
+I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and share or join with others on a similar path.
 Before this process can begin operationally, the issue must be continuously well defined and researched.
-In writing a GOS-3P RE, the use of the “future perfect tense” as a verb form of communication is best.
+In writing a GOS-3P RE, the “future perfect tense” as a verb form of communication is best.

 - Establish goals that address the problem(s) as defined.

 - Form objectives that will measure purpose (s) as stated.

 - Construct strategies (tactics & activities aiding goal and objective success)

 - Select a broad range of possible projects (creatively imagine the future).

 - Determine policy (the values and principles that will guide future decisions).

 - Decide on priorities (which projects go first? what is the governing policy?).

 - Budget the resource implications of the plan (projects, cost? and;

 - Evaluate (is their measurable progress?)